C-W-Z/hdr-imaging/README.md

 $ python align.py ../data/test1/origin/image_list.txt -a -b -o ../data/test1/align
 ```

-Note that if neither `-a` nor `-b` is selected, no image will be saved
+Note that if neither `-a` nor `-b` is selected, no image will be saved.

 ### Input file for align.py

-Same as input file for hdr.py, but `LAMBDA` parameter is not used
+Same as input file for hdr.py, but `LAMBDA` parameter is not used.

 ## tonemap.py